Our eyes take up a relatively small portion of our bodies. While they are small targets, they are the unlucky victims of injuries from time to time.

 Seek medical assistance if you can’t get a particle out of your eye by flushing it.
 You should also see a medical professional if you believe the irritant scratched your eye.

-Cuts or Abrasions of the Eyewoman rubbing eyes that hurt
+Cuts or Abrasions of the Eye

 Eye scratches are not always immediately obvious.
 You might think you still just have something irritating in your eye.